A new plan to deliver libraries for a creative, connected community

 By 2030 we will:

-• build staff competency in digital and media literacy
+• Uplift staff competency in digital and media literacy

-• create a user-driven, tiered service that offers self-service, develops customer capability and directs staff support to those who want it and need it most
+• Create a user-driven, tiered delivery that offers self-service, develops customer capability and directs staff one-to-one support to those who want and need it most

-• explore new ways to make our collections and services easier to access via technology and new locations
+• Explore new ways to make our collections and services easier to access via technology and locations

 How we will know we're successful